ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 <!-- vim-markdown-toc -->

 ## What snippets do
-Snippets are templates of commonly used code patterns (think LaTeX environments and commands) that, when inserted into text dynamically using short (e.g. two- or three-character) triggers, will dramatically speed up the writing of LaTeX code.
+Snippets are templates of commonly used code (for example the boilerplate code for typical LaTeX environments and commands) inserted into text dynamically using short (e.g. two- or three-character) triggers.
-Without wishing to overstate the case, snippets are the single most important tool in the process of writing LaTeX efficiently and painlessly.
+Without wishing to overstate the case, good use of snippets is the single most important step in the process of writing LaTeX efficiently and painlessly.

 **TODO** Gifs of e.g. `itemize` environment followed by items, `figure` environment with tabstops, Greek letters

-Snippets in the specific context of efficient, Vim-written LaTeX were probably first introduced to the Internet by Gilles Castel, and I encourage you to [read his snippet article](https://castel.dev/post/lecture-notes-1/#snippets) as well as this one.
+Snippets in the specific context of efficient, Vim-written LaTeX were probably first introduced to the Internet by Gilles Castel, and I encourage you to [read his original snippet article](https://castel.dev/post/lecture-notes-1/#snippets) in addition to this one.

 ## Getting started with UltiSnips
-This tutorial will use the most mature of the many Vim snippet plugins: [the UltiSnips plugin](https://github.com/SirVer/ultisnips).
+This tutorial will use [the UltiSnips plugin](https://github.com/SirVer/ultisnips), which is the most mature out of the menagerie of Vim snippet plugins.
 If you use Neovim, note that UltiSnips' support of Neovim is "best-effort only".
 Don't let this discourage you---I and many other Neovim users daily drive Ultisnips and Neovim without any issues, and things will probably be fine for you, too.
 If you use regular Vim, you should be fine in any case.